 by Michelle Evans

 Should content calendars be a part of your overall content marketing strategy?
 The short answer to this question is “absolutely!”
 Content calendars are an excellent way to document, monitor, and execute your content marketing strategy and building up your blog.
 Content calendars enable you to get organized, work towards established deadlines, and let’s face it, lays the groundwork to consistency.

-Creating a content calendar from scratch can be daunting –particularly if you do not have any background in marketing or social media management.
+Creating a content calendar from scratch can be daunting –particularly if you do not have any background in blogging, marketing, or social media management.
 It is okay to start small and allow yourself to enjoy the small successes before embarking taking a bigger bite from the elephant that lives in the details of a content calendar.